HKEOS/Ghostbusters-Testnet/README.md

 If you are using lxd, then you will need to forward ports from your WAN IP.
 If you are using AWS, then you will need to edit your security policy.

-If you use ufw on Ubuntu, you can use:
+If you use ufw on Ubuntu, you can use (substitute 5555 for whatever port you plan to use for your Wireguard VPN):
 ```console
 sudo ufw allow 5555
 ```